Best Wood for Sauna: Cedar vs Hemlock vs Aspen vs Spruce

 - Classic sauna heritage: spruce appears often in Nordic sauna environments.

-- Outdoor results depend on protection: roofline, cladding, ventilation, and finishing matter massively.
+techniques, and decades of real-world sauna performance data behind it. - Outdoor results depend on protection: roofline, cladding, ventilation, and finishing matter massively.

 If your sauna will live outside, don't only ask "What's the best wood?"
 Ask: "How is this sauna built to manage weather, moisture, and airflow?"
 That's why outdoor buyers often do well starting in our Outdoor Saunas collection and then narrowing by format (like Barrel Saunas or Cabin Saunas).